soonuse/serial_console_for_switch/README.md

 # serial_console_for_switch
-Control your Switch using the keyboard via serial port.
+Control your Nintendo Switch using a keyboard via serial port.

 This software is compiled and tested on Windows.